pattern

 a person who engages in the activity of climbing mountains

-Ex: The documentary followed a group mountaineers on their daring expedition to scale the world 's most treacherous peaks .
+Ex: The documentary followed a group of mountaineers on their daring expedition to scale the world 's most treacherous peaks .

 mountainous